New Student Registration Information

 - Add code NOT required

 - Part of 2-quarter BIOST 517-8 series

-- Required for MS Clinical Research Track students, PhD students and MPH/MS students who have some
+- Required for PhD students unless waived, and recommended for MPH/MS students who have some

 statistical background or pick up mathematical concepts and computer applications quickly.